 Even making the effort to recycle one or two extra items each week, such as the junk mail from the letterbox or the empty air freshener can from the bathroom, helps conserve precious resources and prevents material from going to landfill.

 9. Know when to remove the lids from containers and bottles.

 Only remove the lids from containers and bottles when returning these items to a container refund point.
-Otherwise, leave the lids on when placing items in your recycling bin.
+Otherwise, leave lids on when placing items in your recycling bin at home.

 Drinking glasses, ceramics and heat-proof glass (e.g. Pyrex) cannot be recycled as they melt at different temperatures.
 Put these items in your general waste bin.

 Find out what you can and can't put in your general waste, recycling, and green bin on our bin items page.

 The information included in this blog is also available on Council's free Brisbane bin and recycling app.
 This app can help you:

 - learn what to put in your recycling bin